 Katie Holmes (Katie Burke), Benjamin Bratt (Wade Handler), Charlie Hunnam (Embry Larkin), Gabriel Mann (Harrison Hobart), Zooey Deschanel (Samantha Harper), Mark Feuerstein (Robert Hanson), Tony Goldwyn (Dr David Schaeffer), Will McCormack (August), Gabrielle Union (Amanda Luttrell), Melanie Lynskey (Mousy Julie), Fred Ward (Lieutenant Bill Stanton), Philip Bosco (Professor Jergensen)

 Police detective Wade Handler is asked to investigate the disappearance of Embry Larkin, a student at an exclusive college who comes from a wealthy family and has been missing for the past two years.
 Though it requires seven years before someone can be declared legally dead, Larkin’s family lawyer presses Wade to find what happened.
 Wade begins to ask around at the university, delving into the background of the charismatic yet unpredictable Embry who was known for mounting a number of audience-challenging arts projects.
-Wade is drawn to Katie Burke, the A-student that Embry was involved with.
+Wade is drawn to Katie Burke, the A-student with which Embry was involved.
 Katie is under pressure in the midst of her finals and in trying to apply for a top job after graduation.
 At the same time as she starts to become attracted to Wade, Katie begins to see Embry back on the campus.
 Embry appears to be stalking her and may even have killed off a romantic rival.

 Stephen Gaghan has emerged as a screenwriter of note in recent years.
 After various tv scripting duties during the 1990s, Gaghan served as script editor for the second season of The Practice (1997-2004).
 He then began to take on film work with scripts for the likes of Rules of Engagement (2000) and The Alamo (2004).
 However, it was his script for Steven Soderbergh’s Traffic (2000) that brought Gaghan to major attention, especially after it netted Gaghan that year’s Oscar for Best Adapted Screenplay.
 This propelled Gaghan to a screenwriting A-list and gave him the clout to make his directorial debut with Abandon.
-Subsequently, Gaghan went onto direct/write the complex and politically hard-hitting Syriana (2005), the award-nominated Gold (2016) and the upcoming The Voyages of Doctor Dolittle (2020).
+Subsequently, Gaghan went onto direct/write the complex and politically hard-hitting Syriana (2005), the award-nominated Gold (2016) and Dolittle (2020).